Southern Yakutia (Sakha)

 bubbles and hisses northwards down the mountains and hills, and as it flows

-through the marshy plains of Yakutia before joining the River Lena that snakes
+through the marshy plains of Yakutia before joining the Lena River that snakes

 its way into the Arctic Ocean.

-window in winter and basking in the sunshine, with the view of the snow-capped
+pleasurable moments is sitting by his window in winter and basking in the

-mountains a few miles away.
-He often does so in anticipation of spotting the
+does so in anticipation of spotting the polar fox, the almost extinct Amur

-polar fox, the almost extinct Amur tiger, the agile snow leopard, herds of northern
+tiger, the agile snow leopard, herds of northern reindeer and even the

-reindeer and even the swift-footed Kulan donkey.
+swift-footed Kulan donkey.

 In summer, the valleys blossom with luxuriant flowers,

-precious trees and some of the peculiar grasses of the Taiga.
+precious trees, and some of the peculiar grasses of the Taiga.
 This is the

 season Boris loves the most in Southern Yakutia.
 He keeps an eye out for the